About the play

-Sophocles’ Ajax tells the story of a fierce warrior who slips into a depression near the end of The Trojan War, after losing his best friend, Achilles.
-Feeling betrayed, Ajax attempts to murder his commanding officers, fails, and—ultimately—takes his own life.
+Sophocles’ Ajax tells the story of a fierce warrior who is passed over for recognition by his command after losing his cousin Achilles in battle during the Trojan War.
+Feeling betrayed, Ajax attempts to murder his superior officers, fails, and—ultimately—takes his own life.
 The play tells the story of the events leading up to Ajax’ suicide, as well as the story of his wife and troops’ attempt to intervene before it's too late.
 The play also depicts the devastating impact of Ajax’ suicide upon his wife, son, brother, troops, and chain of command.

 Addiction & Substance AbuseAddiction Performance Project

 Designed to raise awareness about opiate addiction and alcohol abuse, the project is intended to promote dialogue about helping those who are struggling with addiction.

 Commissioned by BRIC, The Drum Major Instinct engages audiences in dialogue about racism, inequality, and social justice.
 The performance features a dramatization of Dr. Martin Luther King Jr.’s final sermon, embodied by prominent actors and supported by a large gospel choir, composed of singers, activists, police officers, and musicians from St. Louis, MO, and Brooklyn, NY.